 “I like to make stuff.”

 Ask Phil Angileri what he wants to do with his life and you’ll always get the same response.
-With well over 15 years experience practicing industrial design and half of that time spent as an independent consultant, it shows.
+With over 20 years experience practicing industrial design and half of that time spent as an independent consultant, it shows.
 He is an absolutely prolific creator.
 One only needs to take a look at his portfolio or his stack of personal projects that keep him “busy” when he is not “busy” to see the proof.
 A self described visual person, he finds inspiration in just about everything he sees providing him with a constant flow of new ideas.
 The real satisfaction though comes not just from “making stuff” but from getting whatever you’re making into a box.
 Getting things into production can also require a lot of travel, to which Angileri is no stranger.
 His work has brought him from coast to coast in the United States, as well as into Canada, Argentina, Japan, Taiwan, China, and Thailand.
 The relationships built along the way mean he’s got sources for just about everything, and contacts just about everywhere.

 “The focus on Human Factors is what sets me apart.”